shawnconner/MSDS696/README.md

  * I wanted to get a sense of if there were any ids that mapped to a high number of other individuals.
 To look at this I did a group by on the first individual id and got a count of the number of individuals each cluster had.
 I then created a bar graph in Tableau show the distribution.

  * I also wanted to get a sense of the max number of clusters to expect.
-Based on the graph I expected there to be around X clusters.
+To get this estimate I looked at the number of distinct individuals in the first position of model output.
+I expected the number of unique individuals in my graph to be X based on that.

+  * The last thing I did was check to see how many of the individuals in the first column appeard in the second column.
+This gave me a sense of how many clusters would expand out beyond the initial grouping.

 ## Data Cleansing and Preperation

+Most of the cleansing and preperation was done before running the models in the previous project.
+For the project I wanted to remove individuls that linked to more then X other ids.
+I picked this number based on a few reasons
+ * On average I expected there to be around 8 to 10 indiviudals linked to a together.
+These clusters are well above that number.
+ * When I looked at these groups they didn't like the same person.
+ * I wanted to be very conserative in my groupings.

 ## GraphX

+## Future work

+The following items are things I would like to do in the future
+ * For this analysis I only used the output of one of my models.
+I would like to try to combine the output of multiple models to come up with a confidence score for each link.
+ * For the models I only created clusters based on name and address.
+I would like to also try clusters based on email address/phone and first name and last name.
+ * I would like to add a confidence value to each edge to allow me to pull out links at a certain confidence level.

 ## Resources
  * US Census Data - Population by State - https://www.census.gov/data/tables/2017/demo/popest/state-total.html#par_textimage_1574439295